Terrestrial television: Digital

 By the mid-1990s, the interest in digital television across Europe was such the CEPT convened the "Chester '97" conference to agree on means by which digital television could be inserted into the ST61 frequency plan.

 The introduction of digital terrestrial television in the late 1990s and early years of the 21st century led the ITU to call a Regional Radiocommunication Conference to abrogate the ST61 plan and to put a new plan for DTT broadcasting only in its place.

-In December 2005, the European Union decided to cease all analogue audio and analogue video television transmissions by 2012 and switch all terrestrial television broadcasting to digital audio and digital video (all EU countries have agreed on using DVB-T).
+In December 2005, the European Union decided to cease all analog audio and analog video television transmissions by 2012 and switch all terrestrial television broadcasting to digital audio and digital video (all EU countries have agreed on using DVB-T).
 The Netherlands completed the transition in December 2006, and some EU member states decided to complete their switchover as early as 2008 (Sweden), and (Denmark) in 2009.
 While the UK began to switch off analog broadcasts, region by region, in late 2007, it was not completed until 24 October 2012.
 Norway ceased all analog television transmissions on 1 December 2009.
-Two member states (not specified in the announcement) have expressed concerns that they might not be able to proceed to the switchover by 2012 due to technical limitations; the rest of the EU member states had stopped analog television transmissions by the end 2012.
+Two member states (not specified in the announcement) expressed concerns that they might not be able to proceed to the switchover by 2012 due to technical limitations; the rest of the EU member states had stopped analog television transmissions by the end 2012.

 Many countries are developing and evaluating digital terrestrial television systems.

-Australia has adopted the DVB-T standard and the government's industry regulator, the Australian Communications and Media Authority, has mandated that all analogue transmissions will cease by 2012.
+Australia has adopted the DVB-T standards, and the government's industry regulator, the Australian Communications and Media Authority, mandated that all analog transmissions cease by 2012.
 Mandated digital conversion started early in 2009 with a graduated program.
-The first centre to experience analog switch-off will be the remote Victorian regional town of Mildura, in 2010.
-The government will supply underprivileged houses across the nation with free digital set-top converter boxes in order to minimise any conversion disruption.
-Australia's major free-to-air television networks have all been granted digital transmission licences and are each required to broadcast at least one high-definition and one standard-definition channel into all of their markets.
+The first centre to experience analog switch-off was the remote Victorian regional town of Mildura.
+In 2010.
+The government supplied underprivileged households across the nation with free digital set-top converter boxes in order to minimize conversion disruption.
+Australia's major free-to-air television networks were all granted digital transmission licenses and are each required to broadcast at least one high-definition and one standard-definition channel into all of their markets.